joeybren/fortwaynelinux.org/about.md

 ## History

+### Fort Wayne LUG 0.0: Genesis
+What are the origins of the Fort Wayne Linux Users Group?
+The oldest published source on the web states that a group was active in 1999, with a separate high school group coexisting with it at around the same time.
+You can read more about it [here](http://fwlug.tripod.com/fwlug.html).
+Do you know of an online or offile group specifically for Fort Wayne area Linux users that existed prior to 1999?
+Please contact us and let us know about it!

 ### Fort Wayne LUG 1.0
 Our group was founded in 2003 by Dr. Ceder of Canterbury High School, a published expert on Python, along with Rob Ludwick, and later Simón Ruíz.
 We met bi-monthly at one social and one learning-focused event.
 After many years of well-attended and productive meetings, various members began transitioning to new chapters in their lives and attendance began to decline in 2012.
 In 2013, LUG transitioned to a social meetup only.